centralpayment/ansible-role-repo-ius/README.md

-# ansible-role-repo-ius
+# Ansible Role - IUS Repository for RHEL/CentOS

-Install the IUS Repo for CentOS/RHEL
+Installs the [IUS](https://ius.io/) repository for RHEL/CentOS.

+## Requirements

+This role only is needed/runs on RHEL and its derivatives.

+## Dependencies

+None.